Here are some interesting Nepal facts which were chosen and researched by kids especially for kids.

 The Nepali are known as very welcoming people who are friendly and open towards visitors.

 The 'Namaste' gesture is the common greeting and handshakes are rarely given.
-For the Nepalese greeting put your palms together and bow your head saying "Namaste".
+For the Nepali greeting put your palms together and bow your head saying "Namaste".
 'Namaste' means ‘Salute to the God in you’.

 Nepali ethnic people living in the Kathmandu valley are called Newars.
 Originally farmers and traders, they celebrate unique traditional and festivals.

-Nepali is written in the Devanagari script.
 Devanagari is also used to write the Hindi and mainly used in the Indian subcontinent.
-It is written left to right and has 47 main characters.
+Devanagari is written left to right and has 47 main characters.

 Nepali food uses similar spices as the Indian cuisine such as cumin and coriander but is less spicy than Indian food. and some ingredients that are also used in Chinese cuisine such as bamboo shoots.